Canon 1D Mark IV vs Nikon D3200

 Studio photographers will appreciate that the Canon 1D Mark IV (unlike the D3200) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 1D Mark IV and the D3200 have been discontinued, but can regularly be found used on eBay.
 The D3200 was replaced by the Nikon D3300, while the 1D Mark IV does not have a direct successor.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Nikon websites.

 Review summary: Canon 1D Mark IV vs Nikon D3200